KennethTM/macro_inv_id/README.md

 ### Installation and usage

-To use, download a '.zip' file or `git clone` the repository.
+To setup, download a '.zip' file or `git clone` the repository.
 Extract and open a command prompt in the directory.
 Create a virtual environment, e.g. using conda or pyenv, and install the dependencies required to run the GUI:

 ```
 #Create a conda environment (only nescessary the first time)